paragliding training center

 the air duct should be just snug.
 If they are torqued down the same as the nuts beneath, they will damage the air duct.

-Engine mounting button head screws 5 Nm for M6; 10 Nm for M8.
+Engine to frame button head screws 5 Nm for M6; 10 Nm for M8.
 Blue threadlock keeps them from loosening.

 Exhaust button head screws – 5 Nm Install these AFTER the exhaust flange nuts have been tightened